olebole/irafdoc/doc/rv.rvidlines.rst

   if possible.
 This requires determining various parameters about the observation.
 The latitude, longitude, and altitude of the observation are determined from the observatory database.
-The observatory is defined by either the OBSERVAT image header keyword or the <tt>"observatory"</tt>
+The observatory is defined by either the OBSERVAT image header keyword or the <span style="font-family: monospace;">"observatory"</span>
   package parameter in that order.
 See the help for <b>observatory</b>
   for additional information.
   </p>